Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Evaluation

 \subsection{Offline Ablation Study}

-\textbf{Continuous Access.} The core insight of \Neuralink{} lies in optimizing bandwidth utilization by significantly maximizing continuous read access to flash.
-As depicted in Figure~\ref{fig:offline-continuous}, we evaluate the lengths of read accesses in both \Neuralink{} and LLMFlash.
-Prior to optimization, the read access lengths remain below 10 neurons, with averages of 1.05 and 1.10 across the two models.
-In contrast, \Neuralink{} exhibits a marked improvement, with read access length increasing by 213\% and 160\%, respectively.
-Remarkably, the maximum continuous read access length reaches up to 620 in OPT and 344 in Llama.
-This considerable improvement in continuous read access facilitates full utilization of available bandwidth.
+\textbf{Continuous Access.} The core insight of \Neuralink{} lies in increasing continuous flash memory access by optimizing neuron placement, thereby mitigating I/O overheads.
+We examine the read access lengths in LLMFlash, \textsc{Neuralink-S}, and \Neuralink{}, as shown in Figure~\ref{fig:exp-ablation-offline-continuity}.
+LLMFlash, which does not account for neuron co-activation, maintains the read access lengths to below 5 neuron bundles, with average values of 1.06 in OPT-L and 1.42 in Llama-2. \textsc{Neuralink-S} improves continuous access compared to LLMFlash, increasing the averages to 1.34 and 4.03, respectively.
+However, it considers only individual activation frequency but overlooks the spatial continuity of activated neurons.
+For example, a neuron may frequently activate but co-activate with different neurons each time.
+In contrast, \Neuralink{} increases the average read access lengths to 3.12 and 6.62 across two LLMs.
+Notably, the maximum continuous read access length reaches 589 bundles in OPT-L and 2,845 bundles in Llama-2.

-\textbf{Overhead Analysis.} We measure the time cost of executing the offline search algorithm in \Neuralink{}.
-Since the time complexity is primarily determined by the number of activated neurons, we perform evaluations across various datasets and model sizes.
-To expedite the search process, we implement parallel computation by exploiting the independence of different model layers.
-Table~\ref{tab:offline-overhead} indicates that all search processes complete within a few minutes, even for the largest 13B model.
-With the theoretical time complexity is $O(n^2\log n)$, the growth of time cost is modest.
-Given that this search process is required only once, the overhead is negligible compared to the subsequent inference process.
+\textbf{Overhead Analysis.} Table~\ref{tab:exp-ablation-offline-overhead} lists the execution time of the offline search algorithm in \Neuralink{} for optimized neuron placement.
+We perform experiments across various LLMs and datasets, considering variations in the number of activated neurons.
+To speed up search process, we implement parallel computation by exploiting the independence of different model layers.
+The results show that all search processes are complete within a few minutes, even for the largest 7B model.
+With a polynomial time complexity is $O(n^2\log n)$, the increase in time cost remains modest.
+Since the search process is performed offline, this overhead is acceptable.